mindspore-ai/docs/docs/mindspore/source_en/model_train/dataset/cache.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/docs/mindspore/source_en/model_train/dataset/cache.md)

+Data cache refers to caching a dataset in local memory to speed up the reading of the dataset, and is suitable for situations that require multiple accesses to a remote dataset or multiple reads of a dataset from disk.

-If you need to repeatedly access remote datasets or load datasets from disks, you can use the single-node cache to cache datasets in the local memory to accelerate dataset loading.
+If the memory space is insufficient to cache all datasets, you can configure a cache operation to cache the remaining data to disks.

 The cache operation depends on the cache server started on the current node.
 Functioning as a daemon process and independent of the training script, the cache server is mainly used to manage cached data, including storing, querying, and loading data, and writing cached data when the cache is not hit.

-If the memory space is insufficient to cache all datasets, you can configure a cache operation to cache the remaining data to disks.

-Currently, the cache service supports only single-node cache.
+Currently, the cache service supports only <b>single-node cache<b>.
 That is, the client and server are deployed on the same machine.
 This service can be used in the following scenarios:

 - Cache the loaded original dataset.